ibab/tensorflow-wavenet/README.md

 sample in the audio waveform, given all previous samples and possibly additional parameters.
-It is constructed from a stack of *causal dilated layers*, each of which is a dilated convolution (convolution with holes) with a filter of width 2.
+It is constructed from a stack of *causal dilated layers*, each of which is a dilated convolution (convolution with holes), which only accesses the current and past audio samples.

 The network is implemented in the file [`wavenet.py`](./wavenet.py).